yanganto/struct-patch/README.md

 - If any field in a `Patch` is `Some`, it overwrites the corresponding field when applied.
 Use `apply_with_log` to receive a callback for each field that is actually changed.
 - If any field in the instance is empty (`None` or an empty collection), `Filler` will try to fill it.
 It supports `Option`, `Vec`, `VecDeque`, `LinkedList`, `HashMap`, `BTreeMap`, `HashSet`, `BTreeSet`, `BinaryHeap` fields, as well as custom types via `#[filler(extendable)]` and any type via `#[filler(empty_value = ...)]`.
-- With the `catalyst` feature, `Substrate`, `Catalyst` and `Complex` traits with accompanying derive macros help you extend a struct with extra fields from another crate.
+- With the `substrate` feature, the `Substrate` derive macro exposes field information so that other crates can access it.
+With the `catalyst` feature (which implies `substrate`), `Catalyst` and `Complex` derive macros help you extend a struct with extra fields from another crate.

 This crate supports `no_std` — check the [no-std-examples](./no-std-examples).